Instance-Search/Instance-Search/README.md

 # Cycle Self-Training for Instance Search in Real World

-This code has the source code for the paper "Cycle Self-Training (CST) for Instance Search in Real World Applications".
+This code has the source code for the paper "Cycle Self-Training for Instance Search in Real World Applications".
 Including:

 * the annotation of INS-PRW